 In Levittown, however, the average commute to work is quite long.
 On average, people spend 32.68 minutes each day getting to work, which is significantly higher than the national average.
 One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.

 For the size of the town, public transportation in Levittown is quite heavily used.
 Mostly, people who use it for their daily commute are taking the train.
 For Levittown, the benefits are reduced air pollution and congestion on the highways.

-Levittown is a somewhat ethnically-diverse town.
+Levittown is a very ethnically-diverse town.
 The people who call Levittown home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Levittown residents report their race to be White, followed by Asian.
 Levittown also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 11.85% of the town’s residents.
-Important ancestries of people in Levittown include Irish, German, Polish, and English.
+People of Hispanic or Latino origin account for 16.78% of the town’s residents.
+Important ancestries of people in Levittown include Italian, Irish, German, Polish, and English.

 The most common language spoken in Levittown is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and Langs. of India.